 USCIS has clarified that the agency will continue to permit individuals who have been admitted to the United States and have achieved conditional permanent resident status to remove the conditions that come attached to his or her green card when circumstances change provided that certain facts are true.
 The immigrant must be able to show the I-526 was filed in good faith.
 Furthermore, the immigrant must show that he or she fully intended to carry of the plan set forth in the petition.
 If the immigrant fails to make such a showing USCIS retains the right to conclude that the investment was made for the purposes of evading the immigration laws of the United States.
 When USCIS concludes that such conduct has occurred, it may move to terminate the immigrant’s conditional permanent resident status.

 Rely on Our EB-5 Visa Experience

 In recent years the EB-5 visa program has been successful and flourished beyond the wildest dreams of its framers.
 The visa is a win-win providing significant benefits to both the intending immigrant and the United States.
-If you have questions or concerns regarding the EB-5 and how the record demand might affect your ability to immigrate to the United States contact the experienced Miami employment visa lawyers of Colombo & Hurd today by calling 800-659-7142 on contact one of our dedicated immigration lawyers online.
+If you have questions or concerns regarding the EB-5 and how the record demand might affect your ability to immigrate to the United States contact the experienced Tampa employment visa lawyers of Colombo & Hurd today by calling 800-659-7142 on contact one of our dedicated immigration lawyers online.